wellyshen/react-cool-form/docs/getting-started/form-submission.md

 ### Check for Errors

+Are there any errors?

-- There's an error: Runs the form's `onError` handler, jumps to the "End"
+- Yes (invalid): Runs the form's `onError` handler, jumps to "End"
-- There's no error: Proceeds to the "Submission"
+- No (valid): Proceeds to "Submission"

 ### Submission

 - Runs the form's `onSubmit` handler
+- Sets `formState.isSubmitted` to `true`

 ### End

 - Sets `formState.isSubmitting` to `false`

-> 💡 TBD...
+> 💡 You can check the

 ## Manually Triggering Submission